 An arrest for DUI usually triggers two separate legal proceedings against you.
 The Department of Licensing will usually begin an administrative action to suspend your driver license, and the city or county prosecutors will file a criminal charge against you.
 Frequently, these two actions take place at the same time.
 You need an attorney that can help you with both actions.

 You must take action as soon as possible to protect your rights.
-If you fail to request a hearing from the department of licensing within 20 days of receiving notice of the intent to suspend your license, you will waive your right to a hearing and your license will be suspended.
-An attorney can help you keep your license and stay out of jail.
+If you fail to request a hearing from the department of licensing, you will waive your right to a hearing and your license will be suspended.
+Your request must be postmarked within 7 days of the date of arrest, or within 7 days of the date the notice was given.

 At times the Department of Licensing fails to meet the burden.
 For example, this can happen when the police report is not produced in its entirety or when the arresting officer has failed to follow proper procedure.
 If you fail to exercise your right to a hearing or if you try to represent yourself without the assistance of an attorney, you’re not giving yourself the best opportunity to avoid the penalty

-A conviction for DUI carries severe penalties, including mandatory jail, fines, a license suspension for at least ninety days, a requirement to install and pay for an ignition interlock on any vehicle that you drive1, an alcohol evaluation and treatment lasting up to two years, attendance of a DUI victims panel and high risk SR-22 insurance.
+A conviction for DUI carries severe penalties, including mandatory jail, fines, a license suspension for at least ninety days, a requirement to install and pay for an ignition interlock on any vehicle that you drive (See note 1 below), an alcohol evaluation and treatment lasting up to two years, attendance of a DUI victims panel and high risk SR-22 insurance.

-The maximum2 amount of jail that the court can be imposed is 364 days, and the maximum2 fine can be as high as $5,000.00.
+The maximum amount of jail that the court can be imposed is 364 days, and the maximum (See note 2 below) fine can be as high as $5,000.00.
 These penalties depend on the facts of your case and on your prior record, if any.
 If you would like to see a chart showing a breakdown based on these factors please click to view the DUI penalty chart.

 Every case is different, so we can’t make any promises as to the outcome of your case.
 Nevertheless, we are frequently able to obtain a reduction in the charge to a lesser offense that carries significantly reduced consequences.
 If possible, we will try to get your case dismissed based on errors made by the arresting officer.
 Regardless of the circumstances, we will help you make the best of a bad situation by using every tool available to eliminate or minimize the penalties.